NetworkRADIUS/automatic-eap/README.md

 ## Client

-The _client_ container is a Linux host prepared to execute the [automatic-eap.py](docker/client/automatic-eap/automatic-eap.py) script and the [eapol_test](http://deployingradius.com/scripts/eapol_test/) (EAP testing tool).
-That such container is configured to use our DNS and RADIUS server, those IP addresses can be accessed over the variables `$RADIUS_IP` and `$DNS_IP` (in this case, properly set in /etc/resolv.conf)
+The _client_ container is a Linux host which will run the [automatic-eap.py](docker/client/automatic-eap/automatic-eap.py) script, and the [eapol_test](http://deployingradius.com/scripts/eapol_test/) (EAP testing tool).
+The container is configured to use local DNS and RADIUS server, those IP addresses can be accessed over the variables `$RADIUS_IP` and `$DNS_IP` (in this case, set in /etc/resolv.conf)

 1. Start the _client_ container within